 CBSET has developed specialized expertise in the development and application of minimally invasive device-based interventional therapies for renal denervation.

-Seminal CBSET-authored preclincal research papers related to sympathetic denervation:
+CBSET-authored papers and presentations related to sympathetic denervation:

 Splenic artery denervation: target micro-anatomy, feasibility, and early preclinical experience.
 Mazen Albaghdadi, Fernando Garcia-Polite, Brett Zani, John Keating, Raffaele Melidone, Anna Spognardi, Peter Markham, Abraham Tzafriri.
 Translational Research. doi:10.1016/j.trsl.2019.07.012.